 4. Trouble Concentrating

-luten intolerance can trigger what’s referred to as “brain fog”.
-Your child may be extremely tired, although they’ve slept, and may forget things and have trouble focusing.
+Gluten intolerance can trigger what’s referred to as “brain fog.”
+Your child may be extremely tired even though they’ve slept, and may forget things and have trouble focusing.

 5. Chronic Headaches or Migraines

 You don’t typically hear kids complaining about chronic headaches or migraines.
 If your child does, call the pediatrician.
 Even if this isn’t a gluten issue, it could be something important to check out.

 6. Numb or Painful Joints